ryancarless96/Group-Project-1/README.md

 # Group-Project-1: Quiz-Game

-I enjoy JavaScript because it utilizes both Functional programming and Object-oriented programming.

 This is a quiz game designed to test your knowledge in 3 different genres.
-You will be asked questions in Math, History and Science with 4 challenging questions.
+You will be asked questions in Math, History and Science with 5 challenging questions.
 We want to create a game that will be educational and entertaining to the different users who play.
-For this Quiz-Game, we used CSS, JavaScript and the HTML to create an application that creates the quiz.
+For this Quiz-Game, we used CSS, JavaScript and the HTML to create the quiz.

 ## User Story